Ehire Adrianza: Minor leagues

+Major leagues

-Adrianza made his MLB debut on September 8, 2013, against the Arizona Diamondbacks, and in doing so became the 300th Venezuelan to play in Major League Baseball.
+Adrianza made his Major League debut on September 8, 2013, against the Arizona Diamondbacks, and in doing so became the 300th Venezuelan to play in Major League Baseball.
 He entered the game as a pinch runner in the 11th inning and scored the winning run in a 3–2 victory.

-Adrianza hit his first career home run on September 22, 2013 against the New York Yankees.
+Adrianza hit his first career home run on September 22, 2013, against the New York Yankees.
 He broke up a no-hit bid by Andy Pettitte in his final start at Yankee Stadium.
+He played in 9 games and went 4–for–18 (.222).
+In 2014, Adrianza played in 53 games for San Francisco, batting .237/.279/.299 with no home runs and five RBI.

+On April 5, 2015, Adrianza was designated for assignment by San Francisco after failing to make the Opening Day roster.
+He cleared waivers and was sent outright to the Triple–A Sacramento River Cats on April 11.
+On June 30, the Giants selected Adrianza's contract and added him to the active roster.
+On the year, he took the field primarily as a middle infielder, playing in 52 games and hitting .186/.303/.266 with no home runs, 11 RBI, and 3 stolen bases.

-He appeared in 105 games over the 2014–2015 campaigns with San Francisco, driving in 16 runs and taking the field primarily as a middle infielder.
-On April 9, 2016, Adrianza homered off Clayton Kershaw for his 2nd career home run.
-Adrianza and the Giants avoided salary arbitration on December 3, agreeing to a one-year, $600,000 contract.
-The Giants designated him for assignment on January 24, 2017.
+On April 9, 2016, Adrianza homered off Clayton Kershaw of the Los Angeles Dodgers for his second career home run.
+He was placed on the 60–day disabled list on April 22 after suffering a fractured foot.
+On August 2, Adrianza was activated from the injured list.
+In 40 big–league contests, he hit .254/.299/.381 with 2 home runs and 7 RBI.
+Adrianza and the Giants avoided salary arbitration following the season on December 3, agreeing to a one-year, $600,000 contract.
+On January 24, 2017, Adrianza was designated for assignment after the team signed Nick Hundley.

 On January 31, 2017, Adrianza was claimed off waivers by the Milwaukee Brewers.
-Adrianza was subsequently designated for assignment on February 2, 2017.
+Adrianza was subsequently designated for assignment on February 2.